 The Welfare Reform Act 2012 scrapped Disability Living Allowance (DLA) and replaced this with a new benefit, ‘Personal Independence Payment’ started in April 2013.

 DLA will end for everyone of working age (16 to 64 on the day PIP is introduced) even if they have an indefinite period award.
-If you get DLA the Department for Work and Pensions (DWP) will write to you to see if you want to claim PIP.
+If you get DLA the Department for Work and Pensions (DWP) will write to you to reassess your claim.

 From April 2013, national council tax benefit ended and was replaced by a local council tax support scheme.
 Salford City Council is proposing a new local scheme which has been designed to be as fair as possible within the funding available and although similar to the existing council tax benefit, there would be some key changes for people of working age.
 Find out more and have your say on the proposed changes.